W4118/W4118.github.io/homework/hw5.md

     Since you don’t want to leave the inspector process with access to kernel pages, you should undo the `remap_pfn_range` to disconnect the virtual addresses of the process from these physical pages.
 There are multiple ways to do this, but a good place to begin is by looking through the `munmap` system call to see how it breaks down a regular mmap’d region.
 You may also find `zap_vma_ptes` helpful.

-    Once the close syscall is made, the entries range can either no longer be mapped (i.e. an access causes a segmentation fault in userspace) or can behave as if `shadowpt_open` were never called, and the region was just mmap’d.
+    Once the close syscall is made, the entries range should behave as if `shadowpt_open` were never called, and the region was just mmap’d.

     **Inspector Process Exit**